slifin/clojure-workshop/README.md

 Codewars problems, Quil

 ## Session 11
-How to unit test, The value of values
+How to unit test, The value of values (information systems)